ibm-cloud-docs/activity-tracker/ibm-internal-only/best_practices.md

     * Deprovisioning a service in the IBM Cloud.
     * Service plan changes.

-## How many events/minute can my service send to AT?
+## How many events/minute can my service send to LEGACY AT?

 Events are stored in the Log Analysis service.
 Depending on the events per minute, you might need to contact the AT team.